 Your feedback is encouraged.

-Beta participants can help identify needed functionality changes in preparation for full release in July 2013.
+Beta participants can help identify needed functionality changes in preparation for full release in late 2013.
 Your input will help us develop the best possible service for member libraries and their users.

 Your participation in monthly forums.